TakeHere/ZombiePlugin/README.md

-# A zombie plugin like the one from Hypixel.net (Old)
+# It's a minecraft zombie plugin like the one from Hypixel.net (Old)